 The story goes: An ancient emperor invited all the animals to a legendary race across the river.
 The first 12 animals to complete the race would have a permanent place in the calendar as a prize.
-Every animal represents one year of the 12-year cycle based on the Chinese zodiac.
+Every animal represents one year of the 12-year cycle based on the Asian zodiac.
 The year the person is born determines their animal sign.

 You’ve likely heard reference to someone born in the “Year of the Rabbit” or “Year of the Dog”.
 Each animal is known to have certain traits and characteristics that describe the person’s personality and destiny.
 Listed below are the traits of the 12 Little Wonders.

 Our 12 Little Wonders key chains are small reminders of what animal we represent, and thus, what special personalities you and your family individually carry.

 Quick witted, clever and charming, it’s no wonder the mouse came in first place for the race.
 They are sharp, funny, and are known to have a loyal group of friends.
 With ever-curious minds, they are often motivated by greed and always open to challenges

 The ox is known to have come in second place because of its determination, detail-oriented and hard working nature.
 They are kind, reliable and yet stubborn in their beliefs.
 At times of feeling lonely, they enjoy companionship from family and friends.

 Ready to pounce at any time, the tiger is full of passion, ambition, courage and have strong leadership qualities.
 Their authoritative traits can naturally make them highly seductive and self-possessed, but they are also charming and warm-hearted.

 Popular, compassionate and sincere, rabbits love being surrounded by friends and family.
 Rabbits enjoy entertainment and companionship under comfortable surroundings.
 Their calm, peace-loving nature often makes them avoid risks and conflict.